 If you know that overspending on your wedding is inevitable, skip the registry and ask for cash from your guests.
 You can use that cash to cover any debt that may have been incurred for your wedding.
 If you didn’t incur any debt, the cash can be used as a nice savings for you and your new spouse.

 You can use the cash for anything – cover the costs of your honeymoon, savings for a down payment, or just a “get ahead” fund.
 It’s not rude or inappropriate to ask for cash, especially when it can take you further than presents.

 Your wedding is a special day, but that doesn’t mean you need to spend thousands of dollars to show it.
 Think about what is most important for you during your wedding, and put your money there.
 Anything irrelevant or unimportant doesn’t need a lot of money devoted to it.
-Check out the Wedding Costs at a Glance infographic for common wedding costs.

 Have you planned a wedding on a budget?
 How did it turn out?
 Do you have any tips you can share with others who may be thinking about their special day?
 Share your tips, experiences, and questions by leaving a comment below!